 There are several possible causes for lower back pain, the most common of which is usually a disc being out of alignment or mildly prolapsed.
-This causes pressure onto the sciatic nerve which in turn produces pain across the buttock thigh and can radiate down the leg.
+This could cause pressure onto the sciatic or other nerves, which in turn produces pain across the buttock or thigh and can radiate down the leg.

-However, it can be useful when managing a back problem to specifically pin point the cause before attempting any treatment strategies.
-As this does seem to have been an ongoing issue you might want to consider talking through with your Gp the possibility of arranging an MRI (magnetic resonance imaging) scan.
-This would determine where in your spine the problem lies and so be able to properly inform management and treatment strategies for your problem.
+It can be useful when managing a back problem to specifically pin point the cause before attempting any treatment strategies.
+As this does seem to have been an ongoing issue you might want to consider talking through with your GP the possibility of arranging an MRI (magnetic resonance imaging) scan.
+This would determine where in your spine the problem lies and properly inform management and treatment strategies for your problem.

-Physiotherapy can be extremely useful alongside medical management such as pain relief, muscle relaxants if indicated and anti- inflammatory medicine if required.
-In certain cases referral to an Orthopaedic specialist may be made depending on how badly a disc is affected and the surrounding tissues.
+Physiotherapy can be extremely useful alongside medication.
+Muscle relaxants and anti-inflammatory medicine are sometimes used to assist in the management of these conditions.
+In certain cases referral to an orthopaedic specialist may be made depending on how badly a disc is affected.

 I do hope the above information will be of use and wish you the very best going forward with this.

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.

 Our Ask the Expert service allows you to ask our team of friendly and experienced nurses, midwives, counsellors and pharmacists about any health topic.